rayceramsay/nhl-goalie-height-analysis/README.md

 ## Description

 This project explores whether a goaltender's height meaningfully influences their performance in the NHL.
-Using publicly available NHL data, I analyzed over two decades of goalie statistics, prospect rankings, and team defensive metrics.
+I analyzed over two decades of goalie statistics, prospect rankings, and team defensive metrics using publicly available NHL data.
 I examined trends in goalie height by season and birth country, and modelled performance using save percentage (SV%) and goals against average (GAA) as outcome variables.

 To assess the relationship between height and performance, I used a combination of generalized additive models (GAMs), decision trees, and random forests in R. While NHL teams have increasingly favoured taller goalies, the modelling results show that height alone is not a strong predictor of SV% or GAA.
-Instead, team context and other factors play a larger role.
+Instead, team context and other individual factors play a larger role.

 The analysis combines data wrangling, visualization, and interpretable machine learning to provide a data-driven perspective on goaltender evaluation and scouting trends.